-What does your product or offer do that makes their life easier or better?
+Ask yourself what your product does or offers to people that makes their life easier or better?
 Why should your audience want it?
 Understand what they want and appeal to that, rather than say that your offer is good and hope that it's good enough.

 A weak headline can look different depending on what type of copy you're writing.
 For example, a headline for a Facebook ad is much more limited to characters than a headline for a landing page.

 Know what works best for each and if there are any general rules to follow for each.
 Remember, different tactics yield better conversions on different platforms, so do some research.

 Also, you want to avoid using punctuation as much as possible, because it will waste characters.
 Make sure to keep your headlines brief and straight to the point.

 You don't want anything that might confuse the reader or make them hesitate to click on what you're offering.